Tech

 Then the PBX would present 192.168.1.1 in the LAN and whatever-is-the-public-address in all other cases.

-The PBX expects in the response from the web server a IP address in human readable format, or in JSON-format, where the object must contain a entry called “ip” (for example, see http://myjsonip.appspot.com/).
-It is possible to use public servers, but you also use your own servers obviously.
+In the response from the web server, the PBX expects an IP address in human readable format, or in JSON-format, where the object must contain a entry called “ip” (for example, see http://myjsonip.appspot.com/).
+It's possible to use public servers, but obviously you can also use your own servers.

 The failover will obviously take some time.
 The polling interval determines how fast the change is being detected.
-Obviously there is a tradeoff between polling (too) often and the time it takes to reflect the new address.
+Obviously there's a tradeoff between polling (too) often and the time it takes to reflect the new address.

-The new settings will be available right under the replacement list.
-It will be available in 5.2.5.
+The new settings will be available right under the replacement list in 5.2.5.

 Latest Articles